Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-pseudo-classes-links.md

 - `:link`: Unvisited links
 - `:visited`: Visited links
 - `:active`: Currently interacting with it, like a click
-- `:hover`: Mouse hover over it
+- `:hover`: Mouse hovers over it
 - `:target`: When a user clicks an anchor target like `#section-1`
-- `:focus`: Tabbed to this element, or input has the focus
+- `:focus`: Tabbed to this element or input has the focus
 - `:focus-within`: If a child element has the focus
 - `:focus-visible`: Can be used to apply focus styles on keyboard events only